asaba96/planning_submission/README.md

-# Final Projectf for 16-350, Planning Techniques for Robotics
+# Final Project for 16-350, Planning Techniques for Robotics
 ### Andrew Saba (asaba)

 The planner is written using ROS kinetic and C++ 11.